beemarsh/cpp_dsa/Bit Manipulation/README.md

 **Endianness** is the order or sequence of bytes of a word of digital data in memory.

 Endianness is primarily expressed as big-endian (BE) or little-endian (LE).

+- A big-endian system stores the most significant byte of a word at the smallest memory address and the least significant byte at the largest.
+- A little-endian system, in contrast, stores the least-significant byte at the smallest address.